bec-archer/SR80-Manuals/user-manual.md

 2. Tap the **Oil Sample** button (blue)
 3. Pick the condition: **Clean** or **Dirty**
 4. Add any notes in the text field (optional)
+5. **Take photos (optional)** — below the notes field you'll see **Camera** and **Library** buttons, same as the photo buttons used during intake.
+Tap Camera to snap a picture of the oil sample, or Library to pick one from the device.
+You can add multiple photos — each one appears as a thumbnail with an **X** to remove it if you change your mind.
-5. Select who performed the sample
+6. Select who performed the sample
-6. Tap **Save**
+7. Tap **Submit**

-Oil samples show up in the Test & Sample History card on the item detail (see below).
+Photos upload automatically when you submit.
+Oil samples (with any attached photos) show up in the Test & Sample History card on the item detail (see below).
 You can record multiple oil samples on the same item if needed.

 ### Previous Round Checklists